Ryazan

 The city is known for the Ryazan Kremlin, a historic museum; the Pozhalostin Museum, one of the oldest art museums in Russia; the Memorial Museum-Estate of Academician I.P.
 Pavlov; and the Ryazan Museum of Long-Range Aviation.

+In 2022, the Ministry of Construction published an updated rating of the new urban digitalization index.
+Ryazan entered the top three cities with a population of 250 thousand to a million people.

 History

 Principality of Ryazan

-The area of Ryazan was settled by Slavic tribes around the 6th century.

-It is argued that the Ryazan kremlin was founded in 800, by Slavic settlers, as a part of their drive into territory previously populated by Volga Finnic peoples.
-Initially, it was built of wood, gradually replaced by masonry.
-The oldest preserved part of the Kremlin dates back to the 12th century.

-However, the first written mention of the city, under the name of Pereslavl, dates to 1095.
-At that time, the city was part of the independent Principality of Ryazan, which had existed since 1078 and which was centered on the old city of Ryazan.
+The first written mention of the city, under the name of Pereslavl, dates to 1095.
+The city became part of the independent Principality of Ryazan, which had existed since 1129, centered on the old city of Ryazan.
 The first ruler of Ryazan was supposedly Yaroslav Sviatoslavich, Prince of Ryazan and Murom (cities of Kievan Rus').

 Invasion by Mongols

-In 12th century the lands of Ryazan being located on the border between woods and steppe suffered numerous invasions coming from the southern as northern parts of European Russia.
-The southern ones were usually carried out by military powers like Cumans, on the northern side, however, Ryazan was in a conflict with Vladimir-Suzdal duche who by end of the 12th century had burnt the capital of Ryazan several times already.
+In the 12th century, the lands of Ryazan – being located on the border between woodlands and the steppe – suffered numerous invasions from the southern and northern parts of European Russia.
+Southern invasions were usually carried out by the Cumans; on the northern side Ryazan was in conflict with Vladimir-Suzdal, who by the end of the 12th century had burnt the capital of Ryazan several times.

-In the 13th century Ryazan was the first Russian city to face Mongolian invasion by hordes of Batu Khan.
-On December 21, 1237, after a short siege it was completely destroyed and never recovered.
-As result of the takeover, the seat of the principality was moved about 55 km to the town of Pereslavl-Ryazansky, which subsequently took the name of the destroyed capital.
+In the 13th century, Ryazan was the first Russian city to face Mongolian invasion by the hordes of Batu Khan.
+On December 21, 1237, after a short siege, it was completely destroyed and never recovered.
+As a result of the takeover, the seat of the principality was moved about 55 km to the town of Pereslavl-Ryazansky, which subsequently took the name of the destroyed capital.
 The site of the old capital now carries the name of Staraya Ryazan (Old Ryazan), close to Spassk-Ryazansky.
 Maps of the 16th-18th centuries show Ryazan (Old Ryazan) and Pereslavl-Ryazan together.